Methylprednisolone to Prevent Post-Extubation Laryngeal Edema

 Synopsis: In a mixed population of adult ICU patients who had been intubated for at least 36 hours, administration of 80 mg of methylprednisolone over the 12 hours preceding extubation substantially reduced the incidence of post-extubation laryngeal edema and the need for re-intubation.

 The 2 patient groups were well matched, with 64% male and median age 66 years.
 Patients had similar frequencies of medical illness (62%), surgical conditions (19%), and trauma (19%).
 The median duration of intubation prior to randomization was 6 days.
 Of 761 patients entered into the study, data from 698 were included in the analysis.
-PELE developed in 76 of the 343 placebo-treated patients (22%) as compared to 11 of the 355 patients who received methylprednisolone (3%; p < 0.001).
-Re-intubation because of PELE occurred in 14 of 26 (54%) vs 1 of 13 (8%) of the patients on placebo vs methylprednisolone, respectively (P = 0.005); overall rates of re-intubation were 26/343 (8%) vs 13/355 (4%), respectively (p = 0.02).
+PELE developed in 76 of the 343 placebo-treated patients (22%), as compared to 11 of the 355 patients who received methylprednisolone (3%; P < 0.001).
+Re-intubation because of PELE occurred in 14 of 26 (54%) vs one of 13 (8%) patients on placebo vs methylprednisolone, respectively (P = 0.005); overall rates of re-intubation were 26/343 (8%) vs 13/355 (4%), respectively (P = 0.02).
 By univariate analysis of the data, patients who developed PELE were more likely to be female, of shorter height, admitted for trauma, and intubated orally with larger endotracheal tubes for a shorter period of time.

-Are the patients in this study similar enough to my patients, and is the authors' experience with PELE and the need for reintubation consistent with what is encountered in my institution?
+Are the patients in this study similar enough to my patients, and is Francois and colleagues' experience with PELE and the need for reintubation consistent with what is encountered in my institution?
 The patient population is well-described, so that readers can judge how well they match up to the patients intubated and ventilated in their ICUs.
 The more dissimilar the populations (for example, for a neurocritical care unit or one that sees mainly postoperative patients), the more caution would seem appropriate.
-Although the authors cite a previous study that found a 22% incidence of PELE, as observed in their trial, this seems high to me.
+Although Francois et al cite a previous study that found a 22% incidence of PELE, as observed in their trial, this seems high to me.
 Perhaps it is related to the care with which this complication was deliberately sought, and an 8% reintubation rate is probably reasonable.

 If the decision to extubate is made based on the results of an early-morning assessment, could the protocol be abbreviated in order to get the tube out in the next several hours, administering only 2 or 3 doses of steroids beforehand?
 This question cannot be answered at present.
 And what if, on reassessment prior to extubation, the decision is made to defer extubation after the steroid course has already begun, as happened a few times during the study and is not uncommon in the unit?
 Continuing the regimen and extubating the patient the next day would mean giving 200 mg of methylprednisolone rather than 80 mg, the safety and expense of which might become problematic.